Analysis | How removal under the 25th Amendment works: A beginner’s guide

 Once Pence and his friends respond to Trump by way of a letter to Hatch and Ryan, it is up to Congress to decide Trump’s fate.

-Congress has to vote, within 21 days (or, if they're not in session, they have to get back in session within two days, then triggering the 21-day counter) on who should be president.
-This vote, like an override of a veto or a constitutional amendment, would take a two-thirds majority in each House.
-That's 67 Senate votes and 291 in the House.
+Congress has to vote, within 21 days (or, if it’s not in session, it has to get back in session within two days, then triggering the 21-day counter) on who should be president.
+This vote, like an override of a veto or a constitutional amendment, would take a two-thirds majority in each chamber.
+That’s 67 Senate votes and 291 in the House.

 If two-thirds rule that Trump isn't fit, Trump's gone — for good.
 Pence becomes president.